cgagner/moos-rs/README.md

 # MOOS Client library for Rust

-The Missino Oriented Operating Suite (MOOS) is a light weight, easy to use middleware for robots.
+The Mission Oriented Operating Suite (MOOS) is a light weight, easy to use middleware for robots.

 More information about MOOS can be found